TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 make cro-scratch

-- check diffs (no more "available to TUG members"): make diff-land  # need to fix /tb directory name
+- check diffs (no more "available to TUG members"): make diff-land  # need to fix /tb directory name first

-- assuming ok, scp landing files as above, ideally only the changed ones: scp tbPREVNitem1.html ... $host:/home/httpd/html/TUGboat/tbVV-PREVN/
+- assuming ok, make list of changed files, say in/tmp/ch, then scp: cd crossref/dir1.lndout scp -p `cat /tmp/ch` $host:/home/httpd/html/TUGboat/tbVV-PREVN/

-- update the archived changed landing files in dir1.lndout/archive.tbPREVN: mv dir1.lndout/tbPREVitem1.html ... dir1.lndout/archive.tbPREVN/
+- update the archived changed landing files in dir1.lndout/archive.tbPREVN:
+# still in dir1.lndout:
+\mv `cat /tmp/ch` archive.tbPREVN/

 - let's not bother to update the archives in the other dir*, since the landing files are all that's actually being changed live.
-  Instead, remove the generated files so we'll be clean for next time: ls -lt dir*/tbPREV* # bbl/abs should be old, all else new rm dir*/tbPREV*.*
+  Instead, remove the generated files so we'll be clean for next time: cd .. ls -lt dir*/tbPREV* # bbl/abs should be old, all else new rm dir*/tbPREV*.*